Frequently Asked Questions

 No, it’s not just all about the kegel!
 The pelvic floor is a group of muscles which function to provide organ support, maintain continence, manage sexual health, stabilize the lumbo-pelvic-hip complex, and pump fluid from veins in the legs to prevent fluid retention.
 The primary goal of pelvic health physical therapy is ensuring proper function throughout the pelvic floor.

 Sara is highly dedicated and compassionate when it comes to pelvic health physical therapy.
-Her philosophy is simply that one's own home is the most comfortable environment for what can be a sensitive area to treat.
+Her philosophy is that one's own home is the most comfortable environment for what can be a sensitive area to treat.

-She emphasizes a very supportive, patient-to-therapist relationship with open communication.
+She emphasizes a supportive, patient-to-therapist relationship with open communication.
 Her sole mission is to get you back to enjoying your life the way you want!

 Do I need a pelvic health physical therapist?